Image

 If you wish to buy a cash ISA you'll invariably need to so from a bank, building society or National Savings.
 Once you've decided on the features you want (e.g. variable or fixed rate) it's a case of shopping around for a good deal.

-If you're looking for a stocks & shares ISA you've several options:
+If you're looking for a shares ISA you've several options:

-Buying your ISA directly from a unit trust manager is normally the worst of all routes.
-Although the ISA wrapper will probably be free, you'll pay the full fund initial and annual charges and get no advice or guidance.
+Buying your ISA directly from a fund manager is normally the worst of all routes.
+Although the ISA wrapper will probably be free, you may pay an initial charge and relatively high annual charges with no advice or guidance.

-There's no benefit in taking this route, so avoid.
+There's normally no benefit in taking this route, so avoid.

 What are PEPs and TESSAs?

-Personal Equity Plans (PEPs) and Tax Exempt Special Savings Accounts (TESSAs) were the forerunners to stocks & shares ISAs and cash ISAs respectively.
+Personal Equity Plans (PEPs) and Tax Exempt Special Savings Accounts (TESSAs) were the forerunners to shares ISAs and cash ISAs respectively.

 To find out more about TESSAs, visit the cash ISA page in the savings section here.